-In the case of community outbreaks of communicable diseases, students and instructors will be expected to follow guidelines for specific settings where work-integrated learning placements occur.
+In the case of community outbreaks of communicable diseases, students and instructors will be expected to follow guidelines for specific settings where work integrated learning placements occur.
+This includes clinical, teaching, internships, co-op placements, and other community engaged work placements.
+Douglas College departments/faculties should be knowledgeable of program-specific communicable disease guidance and ensure that student and instructor risk is minimized in these placements.

-7 | P a g e Created on: July 6, 2021 Last Edited: May 9, 2022
+7 | Page Created: July 2021 Last Edited: Not applicable